-Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 248 (red) datasets using the default settings on WaveDeform.
+Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 249 (red) datasets using the default settings of WaveDeform.
 As mentioned in Sec.
-1.2, occasionally 249 a photoelectron will be coincident with the forced BeaconLaunch time window and populate a 250 single photoelectron distribution.
-Subtracting the shape of the MinBias charge distribution from the 251 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
-252 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have 0.0013.
-The 253 SNR for the full distribution was found to be 0.0005.
-Fig. 3 (right) shows the same data after 254 lowering the WaveDeform threshold.
-Correspondingly, the bin with the largest SNR was found to 255 be 0.0017, whereas the total SNR was found to be 0.0015.
-256
+1.2, occasionally 250 a photoelectron will be coincident with the forced BeaconLaunch time window.
+These charges 25 populate a SPE distribution.
+Subtracting the shape of the MinBias charge distribution from the 252 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
+253 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have and SNR of 254 0.0013.
+The SNR for the full distribution was found to be 0.0005.
+Fig. 3 (right) shows the same 255 data after lowering the WaveDeform threshold.
+Correspondingly, the bin with the largest SNR was 256 found to be 0.0017, whereas the total SNR was found to be 0.0015.
+257

-257 2.3 Fitting procedure
+258 2.3 Fitting procedure

 The fit assumes that there is a negligible three-PE contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).
 The 2 PE charge distribution is assumed to be the SPE charge distribution convolved with itself [21].
 A python-based piece of software called the "convolutional fitter" is used to determine the components of Eq.
-1.1 from the measured charge distribution that includes the multiPE contamination.
+1.1 from the measured charge distribution that includes the MPE contamination.